braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 WhatsApp
 {% endapitags %}

-When a WhatsApp message is read by the end user.
-The end user's read receipts must be "On" for Braze to track reads.
+When the user reads the WhatsApp message.
+The user's read receipts must be "On" for Braze to track reads.

 {% endapi %}